 The Garmin Fenix 5 watches definitely introduce some very useful and innovative features (especially mapping and LiveTrack) and thus it’s very likely that they will be highly popular among hikers, mountaineers, trekkers and other outdoor enthusiasts.
 The Fenix 5 watches will start shipping out in March 2017 (according to Garmin) and are currently available for pre-order.

 If you want to get an overview of the hiking watches which can compete with the Garmin Fenix 3 and 5 series, check out our review of the Best Watches for Hiking.

-Note: Garmin Fenix 5 has been released in March 2017.
+Note: Garmin Fenix 5 was released in March 2017.